abhay313/30-seconds-of-cpp/algorithm/is_heap.md

-/*
-    Author : Abhay Singh Yadav
-    Date : Date format 17/10/2019
-    Time : Time format 15:20
+#is_heap

-    Description : Check whether the container is heap or not.
+Description : Check whether the container is heap or not [first, last)

-*/
+Example :
 #include<iostream>
 #include<algorithm>
 #include<vector>